Programming-Club-IITM/GitPractice/README.md

 4) You want to rebase `mySecondBranch` onto `main`, but you have already cherry-picked the commit that added `new3.txt` to the `main` branch.

     Now, you want the `new2.txt` file in your main branch, but it has two commits associated with it.
 You want to combine these two commits into a single commit.
-Moreover, now you do not want the `new5.txt` file anymore.
+Moreover, you do not want the `new5.txt` file anymore.

-    Checkout to `mySecondBranch` and use the following command to interactively rebase the commits:
+    Checkout to `mySecondBranch`:

+    At this point, if you wanted to modify the commit history of `mySecondBranch`, you can use: `git rebase -i HEAD~4`.
+Notice that `HEAD` refers to the current commit (the latest commit on `mySecondBranch`), and `HEAD~4` refers to the commit which is four commits **before** the current commit (in this case, the first commit on `mySecondBranch`).
+This command will not rebase onto `main`, but rather onto the commit denoted by `HEAD~4`.
+In this case, it will rebase onto itself, effectively allowing you to modify the commit history of `mySecondBranch` by interacting with the 4 commits on `mySecondBranch`.

+    But for now, since you actually want to rebase onto `main`, you can use the following command:

     ```bash
     git rebase -i main
     ```

+    You could also use a combination of `git rebase -i HEAD~4` followed by `git rebase main` to achieve the same result.
+But for now, let's stick to the above command.

     A new file will open and you will see that it has a list of commits that are being rebased.
 You can modify this list to combine, delete, or edit commits.

     In your case, you might see something like this:

     ![Interactive 1](/content/images/interactive1.png)

+    **Note:** `git` doesn't show the commit that `added new3.txt`.
+This is because you have already cherry-picked this commit onto the `main` branch. `git` is smart enough to know that this commit is already present in the `main` branch and does not need to be rebased.
+If we had used `git rebase -i HEAD~4`, this commit would have been included in the list.

 5) You need to edit this file to combine the two commits that added `new2.txt`.
 To do this, change the word `pick` to `drop` corresponding to the commit that `added new5.txt` and change the word `pick` to `squash` for the commit that `modified new2.txt`.